 This corridor is heavily used for moving freight, and is just a few miles south of the North Carolina Global TransPark.
 It also provides vital connections to two military bases just off U.S. 70.

-U.S. 70 is a major hurricane evacuation route and is also the route many travelers take to the Crystal Coast beaches during the summer.
+The corridor is also a major hurricane evacuation route and a popular way for travelers to reach the Crystal Coast beaches during the summer.
 Traffic volumes vary along the corridor but are highest around Clayton and Goldsboro.

 The U.S. 70 Corridor plays an important role as part of the National Highway System and the Strategic Highway Network.
 It's also a North Carolina Strategic Transportation Corridor and is an important link to and from rural areas.